 Where you may have let the child balance on one foot on a toy in your 20’s, you saw them fall and get hurt.
 Now in your 40’s you don’t want that to happen again.

-Now as we all know, having a baby at 40 isn’t all sunshine and roses, so here are some of the disadvantages of pregnancy after 40:
+Now as we all know, having a baby at 40 isn’t all sunshine and roses.
+In fact, you’ve probably seen a lot of the following information in other places on the web.
+Since we are trying to be thorough in the information we give, here are some of the disadvantages of pregnancy after 40:

 The chances of a woman in her 20’s getting pregnant is about 20% each month.
 After 40, those chances reduce to 5%.
 Put quite simply, it is much more difficult to get pregnant after 40.

 You see women are born with all of the eggs they’ll have in their lifetimes, which is somewhere between 1 and 2 million eggs.
 By the time she reaches puberty, a woman has around 300,000-400,000 eggs as a number die each month before puberty.

 Each month after puberty begins women continue to lose eggs each month.
 Since the number of eggs you have doesn’t increase during your life, at some point you will be out of eggs.
 This point is typically in your mid to late 40s.

 In addition women’s menstrual cycles become shorter after the age of 35.
 Since the menstrual cycle is when the body releases eggs, it is more difficult to get pregnant as the window for releasing eggs shortens.
 Eventually women will skip some cycles altogether, and finally the cycles will stop, generally in the mid to late 40s.